 When Will Sports Betting Launch in Tennessee?

 An Oxford Economics Study suggests that the annual handle in Tennessee would be $4.5 billion.
-The biggest sports betting event of the year is the Super Bowl and Tennessee missed that boat in 2020.
-The next major event is March Madness and while some are hopeful that sports betting will launch in Tennessee by then, it seems unlikely at this time.
-A more reasonable launch date appears to be summer of this year.
+The biggest sports betting event of the year is the Super Bowl, and Tennessee missed that boat in 2020.
+The next major event is March Madness, and while some are hopeful that sports betting will launch in Tennessee by then, it seems unlikely at this time.
+A more reasonable launch date appears to be the summer of 2020.

 The Tennessee Lottery has not offered a specific timeline for when it plans to issue its first licenses.
-The next big event for Tennessee sports betting is scheduled for February 18th.
-The Sports Wagering Advisory Council will meet on the 18th.
-At this meeting they will discuss the draft rules and the comments made during the comment period.
+The next big event for Tennessee sports betting was scheduled for February 18th before COVID 19 struck.
+The plan was for the Sports Wagering Advisory Council to discuss the draft rules and the comments made during the comment period.
 All of the rules will eventually need to be approved by the Tennessee Lottery Board of Directors.
-The Board of Directors will meet the following day on February 19th.
-The goal is for the board to vote on the regulations at that meeting.
+The goal was for the board to vote on the regulations at that meeting.
+Events have inevitably delayed the proceedings and we are standing by to see the next steps in the process.

 It is unknown if the licensing process will begin immediately following these meetings.
 There are a number of issues that Tennessee needs to address if they want to give bettors the best possible product.
 For the sake of bettors in Tennessee, some of these rules and regulations will be cleaned up.
 Perhaps all of the criticism will open their eyes and bring some changes.
 After these meetings, we will have a better idea of when exactly lottery officials plan on accepting applications for sports betting licenses.
 State Representative Rick Staples (D-Knoxville) was one of the sponsors of the bills that legalized sports betting.
 He told WVLT-TV in Knoxville that he and other leaders were hopeful that applications would be accepted sometime this month with a possible rollout as soon as March.